tilezen/vector-datasource/docs/layers.md

 Also includes water `line` geometries for river and stream centerlines and "label_position" `points` for labeling polygons de-duplicated across tile boundaries.
 OpenStreetMap sourced waterway lines kinds of `river`, `canal`, and `stream` are included starting at zoom 11 and `ditch`, `drain` (zoom 16+).

-Mapzen calculates the composite exterior edge for overlapping water polygons and marks the resulting line `boundary=true`.
+Tilezen calculates the composite exterior edge for overlapping water polygons and marks the resulting line `boundary=true`.
 Set to `true` when present on `line` geometry, or from Natural Earth line source.

 #### Water properties (common):